TeamMood/teammood.github.com/_posts/2019-10-23-who-should-and-should-not-be-included-in-a-sprint-retrospective.md

 ---
-title: Who should and should not be included in a sprint retrospective
+title: Who Should And Should Not Be Included In A Sprint Retrospective
 date: 2019-10-23 11:00:00
 layout: post
 image: images/headers/undraw_Group_chat_unwm.png